 Organic Armor is a versatile method of constructing costumes and props using a combination of latex rubber, fiber, and acrylic.
 It was invented by Paul Hersey in the early 2000s.
 He has continued to refine and develop it, opening the studio and business in 2007.
-He now makes wearable art for creative clients all over the world for more than a decade.
+Now semi-retired, he made wearable art for creative clients all over the world for more than a decade.

 In 2015 Paul and his wife Jennifer began teaching other artists how to use these methods and materials.
 An international community of artists is currently engaged in expanding the possibilities of the artform.

 - It looks like metal, leather, bone or other natural materials but it is lightweight and comfortable.

 - It’s flexible and durable – bounces back if you accidentally sit on it.
 You can pack in a suitcase without worrying.

 - It lasts for many years.
 Fifteen year old armor that has been to Burning Man mutiple times still looks great.

 - It’s lightweight.
 The Cleopatra headdress in this photo weighs less than 3 pounds.